cissic/cissic.github.io/_posts/2022-11-10-tailoring-org-mode-export.md

 to instruct it to add special markdown header mentioned above.
 How can we do this?

-# Solution
+# Solution - first try

 The solution can be found [here](https://emacs.stackexchange.com/questions/74505/how-can-i-add-specific-text-to-the-content-generated-by-org-mode-export-to-mark#74513).
 We need to add

     #+OPTIONS: -:nil

-to the keywords at the start of the org-file in order to disable special treatment of minus sign during the export (This is described [here](https://orgmode.org/org.html#FOOT109).
+to the keywords at the start of the org-file in order to disable special treatment of minus sign during the export (This is described [here](https://orgmode.org/org.html#FOOT109)).

-Additionally we need to add the following to `init.el`:
+And then we could just add the following to `init.el`:

     (defun org-export-md-format-front-matter ()
       (let* ((kv-alist (org-element-map (org-element-parse-buffer 'greater-element)